Bareflank/hypervisor/README.md

 "example_cpuidcount_vmm" which can be seen in the following [CMakeLists.txt](https://github.com/Bareflank/hypervisor/blob/master/examples/cpuidcount/CMakeLists.txt) file.
-So for example, to compile Bareflank and test out the CPUID count example, you could configure Bareflank using the following:
+So for example, to compile Bareflank and test out the CPUID count example, you would configure Bareflank using the following:

 ```
 cmake -DDEFAULT_VMM=example_cpuidcount_vmm ..